 This paper provides quantitative evidence on the local benefits and costs of wind farm developments in England and Wales, focussing on the effects of wind turbine visibility, and the implied cost in terms of loss of visual landscape amenities.
-In the tradition of 'hedonic' studies in environmental, public and urban economics, housing costs are used to reveal local preferences for views of wind farms.
-This is feasible, because wind farms are increasingly encroaching on rural, semi-rural and even urban residential areas in terms of their proximity and visibility, so the context provides a large sample of housing sales that potentially affected (at the time of writing, around 1.8% of residential postcodes are within 4 km of operational or proposed wind farm developments).
-The study offers a significant advance over previous studies in the US and UK, which have mostly been based on relatively small samples of housing transactions and crosssectional price comparisons.
-Estimation in this current work is based on quasi experimental, difference-in-difference based research designs that compare price changes occurring in postcodes where wind farms become visible, with postcodes in appropriate comparator groups.
-These comparator groups include: places where wind farms became visible in the past, or where they will become visible in the future and places close to where wind farms became operational but where the turbines are hidden by the terrain.
+In the tradition of 'hedonic' studies in environmental, public and urban economics, housing sales prices are used to reveal local preferences for views of wind farms.
+This is feasible, because wind farms in England and Wales are often close to and visible from residential areas in rural, semi-rural and even urban locations, so the context provides a large sample of housing sales that are potentially affected (at the time of writing, around 1.8% of residential postcodes are within 4 km of operational or proposed wind farm developments).
+The study offers a significant advance over previous studies, which have mostly been based on relatively small samples of housing transactions and cross-sectional price comparisons.
+Estimation in this current work is based on quasi experimental, difference-in-difference based research designs that compare price changes occurring in postcodes where wind farms become visible, with postcodes in appropriate comparison groups.
+These groups include: places where wind farms become visible in the past, or where they will become visible in the future and places close to where wind farms became operational but where the turbines are hidden by the terrain.
 The postcode fixed effects design implies that the analysis is based on repeat sales of the same, or similar housing units within postcode groups (typically 17 houses grouped together).
-Kuminoff, Parmeter and Pope (2010) provide a discussion of the advantages of quasi-experimental approaches of this type in the context of hedonic methods for environmental valuation.
+Kuminoff, Parmeter and Pope (2010) provide a discussion of the advantages of quasiexperimental approaches of this type in the context of hedonic methods for environmental valuation.

 The overall finding is that operational wind farm developments reduce prices in locations where the turbines are visible, relative to where they are not visible, and that the effects are causal.
 This price reduction is around 5-6% on average for housing with a visible wind farm within 2km, falling to under 2% between 2-4km, and to near zero between 8-14km, which is at the limit of likely visibility.
-Evidence from comparisons with places close to wind farms, but where wind farms are less visible suggests that the price reductions are directly attributable to turbine visibility.
+Evidence from comparisons with places close to wind farms, but where wind farms are less visible suggests that the price reductions are associated with turbine visibility.
 As might be expected, large visible wind farms have much bigger impacts that extend over a wider area.